 (Adds comments, detail from statement)

-Analysts’ predictions leading up to the decision were split, with some expecting a rate hold and others expecting a
+Analysts’ predictions leading up to the decision were split, with some expecting a rate hold and others expecting a 25-basis-point cut.

-the lower part of the tolerancy range,” the bank said in its post-meeting statement.
+“Inflation expectations at the end of the policy horizon are around target, although over the next few months they will be in the lower part of the tolerancy range,” the bank said in its post-meeting statement.

 It also maintained its bias towards further stimulus.

 “The board estimates that in the most probable scenario it will be necessary to increase monetary stimulus in the short term,” it said.
 (Reporting by Santiago bureau; Editing by James Dalgleish)